goseind/gosein.de/_posts/2023-03-12-working-with-terraform.md

 2. `terraform plan` to verify the changes we're about to make
 3. `terraform apply` to deploy the changes

-Now that the cluster is deployed, we can use the existing resource to set up the configuration of the K8s and Helm provider by pulling the information from it:
+Now that the cluster is deployed, we can use the existing resource to set up the configuration of the K8s and Helm provider by pulling the information (kube config) from it:

 ```hcl
 provider "kubernetes" {